astrotime/timenomad_app/collections/_posts/2019-02-19-planetary-cycles-applying-separating-aspects-part-two.md

 Saturn ➝ Jupiter ➝ Mars ➝ Sun ➝ Venus ➝ Mercury ➝ Moon ➝ Earth

-The Moon influence is the strongest of all, we all have experienced that feeling of the New Moon frenzy and the silent dark void of the New Moon.
+The Moon is the **fastest moving celestial body** and its influence is the strongest of all, we all have experienced that feeling of the New Moon frenzy and the silent dark void of the New Moon.
 Nurses at hospitals usually have good statistics about those events, after all who wants a night shift during the Full Moon?

-It makes sense to arrange all planets according to the “astrological proximity” to the Earth.
+It makes sense to arrange all planets according to the “**astrological proximity**” to the Earth.
 What could be the criteria?
 The only meaningful criteria is the speed of the planet as observed from the Earth.
 Faster planets exerts more direct force, slower planets are less direct and noticeable through their effects.

 For an observant eye, the effects of Mercury and Moon are easily noticeable.
 The effects of slow planets like Jupiter, Saturn, Uranus, Pluto are not so immediate.
-The slower planets induce paradigm shifts that work at a much larger time scale, anything from a couple of years for Mars cycles, about [38&nbsp;years between consucutive Saturn – Pluto conjunctions]({% post_url 2018-12-22-saturn-pluto-conjunction-year-2019 %}).
+The slower planets induce paradigm shifts that work at a much larger time scale, anything from a couple of years for Mars cycles to about [38&nbsp;years between consucutive Saturn – Pluto conjunctions]({% post_url 2018-12-22-saturn-pluto-conjunction-year-2019 %}).
 The trans-saturnian bodies like Uranus, Neptune and Pluto move so slowly that the effects of their cycles reveal themselves only at the macro level that may span centuries.

 ## Faster planet applies its force

 For any pair of planets, there is always a faster one that “applies” its force to the planetary qualities of the slower planet and also “gathers” the qualities of the slower planet in accordance with the nature of aspect.

-This simple fact allows us, for example, to call say “Venus – Saturn” and not “Saturn – Venus” aspect.
+This simple fact allows us, for example, to say “Venus – Saturn” and not “Saturn – Venus” aspect.
 The faster planet defines the dynamics of the aspect.

 If we continue with the Venus and Saturn pair then for any aspect there are three phases:

-* applying phase when Venus is approaching (catching up) with Saturn
+* **applying** phase when Venus is approaching (catching up) with Saturn
-* exact momentous event of the “pure aspect”
+* **exact** momentous event of the “pure aspect”
-* separating phase when Venus is separating (moving away) from Saturn
+* **separating** phase when Venus is separating (moving away) from Saturn

-Now let illustrate this idea using the planetary cycle between the Sun and Pluto.
+Now let's illustrate this idea using the planetary cycle between the Sun and Pluto.
 Being and extremely slow planet, Pluto is a good candidate because it doesn’t move too much.
-The Sun can form two trine aspects (120º) with the Pluto and both of those aspects will have applying and separating periods:
+The Sun can form two trine aspects (120º) with the Pluto and both of those aspects will have **applying and separating periods**:

 ![Applying and separating trine aspects between the Sun and Pluto](/images/illustrations/aspect-applying-separating-sun-pluto.png "Applying and separating trine aspects between the Sun and Pluto")